Bill Parisen with Hewlett Packard Company Receives His Second WGU Degree

 After he researched a number of online schools, he selected WGU.
 "I interviewed several of the top online schools.
 The feeling I got from WGU was different.
 My enrollment counselor made me feel really good about the university, its mission, and its concept of competency-based learning," says Bill.

-WGU is the nation's only online competency-based university.
-Non-profit and fully accredited, WGU awards degrees based on the student's ability to prove competency in a subject area rather than an accumulation of credit hours.
+WGU is the nation's first online competency-based university.
+Nonprofit and fully accredited, WGU awards degrees based on the student's ability to prove competency in a subject area rather than an accumulation of credit hours.
 The WGU accreditation is no different than other top private universities in the western accreditation.

 Although affordability wasn't a factor in Bill decision to attend WGU (thanks to HP's generous employee reimbursement program), he points out that WGU is a fantastic education bargain.
 In fact, WGU students can expect to spend less than half of what it would cost them to attend comparable private universities.